-Ghost kitchens don't always have to be 100% “ghosts”.
-While many businesses that only offer home delivery thrive with the virtual configuration offered by ghost kitchens, several traditional restaurants are joining the action and are getting excellent results.
-Shipday's ghost kitchen delivery software offers small businesses all of this and more.
-Ghost kitchens use Shipday to get their food into the hands of customers quickly and easily, with the option to automatically assign local deliveries to available drivers.
+Poultry must reach 165 degrees before it is served or packed, while beef, fish, pork and lamb must reach 145 degrees for consumer safety.
+Ghost kitchens don't have to be completely virtual.
+While many businesses that only offer home delivery thrive with the virtual configuration offered by ghost kitchens, traditional restaurants are also seeing great results.
+Shipday's ghost kitchen delivery software provides small businesses with everything they need to make successful deliveries, including the option to automatically assign local deliveries to available drivers.